Carters (CRI) Short-Term Debt issuances (2016 - 2023)

 - Quarterly Short-Term Debt issuances fell 41.67% to $70.0 million in Q3 2023 from the year-ago period, while the trailing twelve-month figure was $70.0 million through Dec 2024, down 63.16% year-over-year, with the annual reading at $70.0 million for FY2023, 70.83% down from the prior year.

-- Short-Term Debt issuances for Q3 2023 was $70.0 million at Carters, down from $120.0 million in the prior quarter.
+- Short-Term Debt issuances was $70.0 million for Q3 2023 at Carters, down from $120.0 million in the prior quarter.

-- The five-year high for Short-Term Debt issuances was $644.0 million in Q1 2020, with the low at -$644.0 million in Q1 2022.
+- Over five years, Short-Term Debt issuances peaked at $644.0 million in Q1 2020 and troughed at -$644.0 million in Q1 2022.

-- The sharpest move saw Short-Term Debt issuances tumbled 90.0% in 2019, then skyrocketed 820.0% in 2020.
+- Year-over-year, Short-Term Debt issuances plummeted 90.0% in 2019 and then soared 820.0% in 2020.

-- Over 4 years, Short-Term Debt issuances stood at $185.0 million in 2019, then surged by 248.11% to $644.0 million in 2020, then plummeted by 81.37% to $120.0 million in 2022, then plummeted by 41.67% to $70.0 million in 2023.
+- A 4-year view of Short-Term Debt issuances shows it stood at $185.0 million in 2019, then soared by 248.11% to $644.0 million in 2020, then tumbled by 81.37% to $120.0 million in 2022, then tumbled by 41.67% to $70.0 million in 2023.